 I graduated from West Point in 1979 followed by graduating first in my Ranger School class.
 The caption under my West Point graduation photo reads, “Remember me not for what I said, but for what you saw.”
 The six years I spent in the U.S. Army infantry were great years of serving my country and my soldiers.

 When I rejoined civilian life, a friend suggested that, with my love of numbers and people, I should look into financial advising.
 Sure enough, I was a natural at it, and all the industry laws and regulations just gave me a new kind of complexity to simplify while coming up with creative solutions for my clients.

 My path to becoming a business owner may be an unusual one, but I have always been the quintessential entrepreneur.
 I deliver seminars and talks, and have developed a patented pending process for simplifying visual communication of our client’s complex wealth through mind maps.
-I am the author of Changing the Conversation, The Wealth Sanctuary and co-author of The Business Battlefield that I wrote with my colleague, Adam Blonsky.
+I am the author of Changing the Conversation, Wealth of Everything and co-author of The Business Battlefield that I wrote with my colleague, Adam Blonsky.

 I am genuinely interested in getting to know all about the person in front of me.
 Who are they?
 What’s most important to them?
 Where do they want to go in life?
 Whether advising my clients, mentoring my team, or coaching entrepreneurs, I’m always simplifying complexity and motivating others to take the next action that’s right for them.

 Despite my independent nature, I never argue with good advice.
 If I’ve ever done anything smart in my life, it’s listen intently to people who know what they’re talking about.